 Our hospital adopted the American Academy of Pediatrics guidelines published in 2004 to diagnose and manage neonatal jaundice[8].
-During the study period there were totally 4138 newborns admitted for neonatal hyperbilirubinemia and 116 (2.8%) of them received double-volume blood exchange transfusion (BET).
-There were totally 18 mother-newborn dyads in our study (0.4%) without ABO incompatibility.
+During the study period there were in total 4138 newborns admitted for neonatal hyperbilirubinemia, and 116 (2.8%) of them received double-volume blood exchange transfusion (BET).
+There were 18 mother-newborn dyads in our study (0.4%) without ABO incompatibility.
 Among those 18 mothers, 3 were blood type A, 6 were blood type B, 5 were blood type O, and 4 were blood type AB.
-Thirteen mothers were RhD (+) and 5 were RhD (-) (Table 1).
+Thirteen mothers were RhD (+), and five were RhD (-) (Table 1).
 Direct Coombs test, free antibody test, and antibody release test were positive for all 18 index cases.
-Thirteen out of the 18 newborns (55.6%) were qualified for BET but 3 of them did not undergo the procedure due to refusal by their parents.
-This left only 10 newborns received BET which accounted for 8.6% of all newborns who received BET during the study period.
+Thirteen out of the 18 newborns (55.6%) were qualified for BET, but 3 of them did not undergo the procedure due to refusal by their parents.
+This left only 10 newborns who received BET, which accounted for 8.6% of all newborns who received BET during the study period.
 Rh-HDN had much higher risk to be qualified for BET (relative risk = 28.9, odds ratio = 101.4; p < 0.0001 by Fisher exact test).
-All 3 newborns qualified for BET but did not receive the procedure were born to RhD (+) mothers with anti-E antibody.
-Among the 10 newborns received BET, all five newborns from RhD (-) mothers as compared to 5 from RhD (+) mothers.
-There was no difference in the percentage of requiring BET between newborns from RhD (-) mothers and RhD (+) mothers (5/5 versus 8/13, p = 0.25 by Fisher exact test).
-All 10 newborns tolerated the exchange transfusion and discharged home without complication.
-Fifteen newborns (83.3%) were the 2nd born while 3 (16.7%) were the 3rd born.
+All three newborns qualified for BET but did not receive the procedure were born to RhD (+) mothers with anti-E antibody.
+Among the 10 newborns received BET, five newborns were from RhD (-) mothers and five were from RhD (+) mothers.
+There was no difference in the percentage requiring BET between newborns from RhD (-) mothers and RhD (+) mothers (5/5 vs 8/13, p = 0.25 by Fisher exact test).
+All 10 newborns tolerated the exchange transfusion and were discharged home without complication.
+Fifteen newborns (83.3%) were the second born while three (16.7%) were the third born.
 The reticulocyte counts ranged between 1.12% and 25.3%.
-Though the median reticulocyte count was higher for newborns from RhD (-) mothers (18.53% versus 8.37%), the difference was not statistically significant (p = 0.40).
-There were 10 mothers with E antibody (55%), 5 with anti-D antibody (27%), one with both anti-E and anti-c antibodies (6%), and one each for anti-C (6%) and anti-c antibody (6%).
+Though the median reticulocyte count was higher for newborns from RhD (-) mothers (18.53% vs 8.37%), the difference was not statistically significant (p = 0.40).
+There were 10 mothers with E antibody (55%), 5 with anti-D antibody (27%), 1 with both anti-E and anti-c antibodies (6%), and 1 each for anti-C (6%) and anti-c antibodies (6%).

 Discussion

 Blood group isoimmunization has been known to be a major cause of hydrops fetalis since 1940s[9] and the most important cause of neonatal jaundice[8].
-The most common etiology of blood group isoimmunization is ABO-isoimmunization while Rh-isoimmunization is the second most common etiology.
+The most common etiology of blood group isoimmunization is ABO-isoimmunization, while Rh-isoimmunization is the second most common etiology.
 However, before the introduction of Rhogam, Rh-isoimmunization used to be the most common cause of kernicterus[9].
-After exposure to fetal blood with different blood type the maternal immune system can be sensitized to generate IgG antibody, an isotype that can cross placenta into fetal circulation, to hemolyze fetal red blood cells[10].
-The introduction of postpartum Rhogam injection has successfully reduce the Rh (D) sensitization from 14% down to 1%-2% and the addition of antepartum Rhogam injection further reduces the sensitization down to 0.5%[11].
-Unfortunately, the successful experience cannot apply to our population for since than 1% of pregnant women is RhD (-).
+After exposure to fetal blood with different blood type, the maternal immune system can be sensitized to generate IgG antibody, an isotype that can cross placenta into fetal circulation to hemolyze fetal red blood cells[10].
+The introduction of postpartum Rhogam injection has successfully reduced the Rh (D) sensitization from 14% to 1%-2%, and the addition of antepartum Rhogam injection further reduced the sensitization down to 0.5%[11].
+Unfortunately, this successful experience cannot be applied to our population since less than 1% of pregnant women is RhD (-).